grafana/metrictank/docs/metrics.md

 the duration of memory idx find
 * `idx.memory.find-cache.backoff`:
 the number of find caches in backoff mode
+* `idx.memory.find-cache.entries`:
+the number of entries in the cache
 * `idx.memory.find-cache.invalidation.drop`:
 the number of dropped invalidation requests
 * `idx.memory.find-cache.invalidation.exec`: